fl-yu/CUT-RUNTools-2.0/docs/sc-USAGE.md

-## Usage
+## Usage of CUT&RUNTools 2.0 for single-cell data analysis

+### Defining the configuration file

-Similar to the bulk data analysis, CUT&RUNTools needs a JSON configuration file (named sc-config.json) to be written.
+CUT&RUNTools requires a JSON configuration file (named as `sc-config.json`) which specifies all that is needed to run an analysis.
+A sample configuration file is below.

 <!-- end list -->

 ``` json
 "software_config" {
     	"Rscriptbin": "/n/app/R/3.3.3/bin",
     	"pythonbin": "/n/app/python/2.7.12/bin",